oKatanaaa/Wikipedia-Scraper/README.md

 ### Installation

-Clone the repository and run the following in its folder:
+Run the following command:
 ```bash
 pip install git+https://github.com/oKatanaaa/Wikipedia-Scraper
 ```

 ### Running

-Run the following to scrape a few articles:
+As a starting point, run the following to scrape a few articles:
 ```bash
 python -m wiki_scraper.run -s articles
 ```
-It will fetch about a thousand files in about a minute (depending on your internet connection and pc performance).
+It will create an `articles` folder and fetch about a thousand files in a minute in it (depends on your internet connection and pc performance).

 All arguments:
 - `-np, --n_processes`.
 Number of processes to start within the page scraper.
 Default: 4.